-Tables 4 and 5 set out the curriculum approval process problems recorded by HaSS during 2011/2012 for classes and course respectively.
+A total of 60 class proposals and 6 course proposals were processed by HaSS during the 2011/2012 timeframe.
+Tables 4 and 5 set out the curriculum approval process problems recorded by HaSS for classes and courses during this period and their frequency.
 These problems (or "causes") resulted in the delayed approval of curricula and their re-entry into the approval process or, in some cases, their outright rejection.
 Pareto representations of this data with a cumulative percentage threshold of 80% are also provided in Figures 3 and 5.